 A simple and very practical working definition of a hierarchical structure is that of a structural motif contained within a larger structure or framework.

 Conceptually, the hierarchichal structures will consist of porous structures, either repeating (crystallographically ordered), or non-repeating (disordered), whose cavities will be occupied by crystalline or non-crystalline fillers.
-Examples of porous structures include porous crystalline salt inclusion materials (SIMs), metal-organic frameworks (MOFs), porous silica (including Prussian-blue and silver salt functionalized versions), and surface functionalized nanoparticles assembled into hierarchical constructs.
+Examples of porous structures include porous crystalline salt inclusion materials (SIMs), metal-organic frameworks (MOFs), porous silica (including Prussian-blue and silver salt functionalized versions), and crystalline ceramic Hollandite phases.

-Examples of filler include crystalline salt phases, simple molecular species, silver salt nanoparticles, Prussian-blue nanoparticles, and multi-metallic nanoparticles, all either freely located inside the pores or tethered/bonded to the pore walls.
+Examples of filler include crystalline salt phases, simple molecular species, silver salt nanoparticles, Prussian-blue nanoparticles, and ionic species, all either freely located inside the pores or tethered/bonded to the pore walls.
 The synthesis of such hierarchical structures will be achieved by exploiting previously underutilized or unrealized chemistries.

 The stability/metastability of these hierarchical materials and their components